10thrangerregiment-dev/M224A1-60mm-Handheld-Mortar/README.md

 ### Fire Control

-You've entered the mortar and are ready to fight the gun.
+You've entered the mortar and are ready to fire the gun.
 The weapon starts **UNLOADED** by design.
 Once a round is chambered, the only way it comes out is downrange.

 The default selection is: